 Isaiah 52:7 “How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, “Your God reigns!”

-There is a long history of faithful people going into unreached territories to share the hope of the gospel.
-Hudson Taylor, John Eliot, and David Livingston to name a few, the world has known many who have faithfully served when no one else would.
+There is a long history of faithful people going into unreached regions to share the hope of the gospel.
+Hudson Taylor, John Eliot, and David Livingston to name a few.
+The world has known many who have faithfully served where no one else would.
+The ways people have served in God’s Kingdom is as different as the work of a hand or foot.
+Each having a vital role in service, each working together to serve the body of Christ.

-After the ascension of Christ into Heaven and the Holy Spirit was given to the church, these 12 disciples along with the hundreds who followed Christ during His ministry and the thousands who became followers of Christ thereafter were the first missionaries on earth.
+After the ascension of Christ into Heaven and the Holy Spirit was sent to God’s people, these 12 apostles along with the hundreds who followed Christ during His ministry formed the church and the myriad of people thereafter who faithfully obeyed the call.

-The Apostles spread Christianity from Jerusalem to Damascus, to Antioch, to Asia Minor, to Greece, and finally to Rome.
-Although there is little evidence to back up the assertion, some people believe that James the Elder went to Spain, Thomas went to India, Matthew went to Ethiopia and Bartholomew to Armenia.
+The Apostles spread Christianity from Jerusalem to Damascus, Antioch, Asia Minor, Greece, and finally to Rome.
+Although there is little evidence to back up the assertion, some people believed that James the Elder went to Spain, Thomas went to India, Matthew went to Ethiopia and Bartholomew to Armenia.

 Matthew 28:18-20 “And Jesus came and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.